Bacteria-inspired robotic propulsion from bundling of soft helical filaments at low Reynolds number: Results and Discussion

-We assumed that all the parameters are the same between the single-flagellated robot and the multi-flagellated case discussed above.
+We assumed that all the parameters were the same between the single-flagellated robot and the multi-flagellated case discussed above.
 The only difference is the number of flagella.
-Figure~\ref{singlecompare}.a shows the Euclidean distance, $L\rq{}$, between the head node and the tail node (the node at the free tip of the flagellum) as a function of the total angular velocity, $\omega_T$, obtained from simulations.
-This apparent length, $L\rq{}$, has been normalized by its value at $\omega_T=0$ so that all the curves for three different values of pitch start at $(0,1)$.
-The star symbols represent the angular velocity beyond which the apparent length, $L\rq{}$, of the robot abruptly drops and the flagellum buckles.
-Two snapshots -- one of an unbuckled configuration and one of a buckled shape -- are also shown on Figure~\ref{singlecompare}.a.
+Fig.~\ref{singlecompare}.a shows the Euclidean distance, $L\rq{}$, between the head node and the tail node (the node at the free tip of the flagellum) as a function of the total angular velocity, $\omega_T$, obtained from simulations.
+This apparent length, $L\rq{}$, has been normalized by its value at $\omega_T=0$ so that all the curves for three different pitch values start at $(0,1)$.
+The star symbols represent the angular velocity beyond which the apparent length, $L\rq{}$, of the robot abruptly drops, and the flagellum buckles.
+Two snapshots -- one of an unbuckled configuration and one of a buckled shape -- are also shown in Fig.~\ref{singlecompare}.a.
 For $\bar{\lambda} = 5$, the flagella buckles at $\bar{\omega}_T \approx 230$ and the $\bar{\lambda} = 7$ case buckles at $\bar{\omega}_T \approx 363$.
 The case for $\bar{\lambda} = 9$ does not buckle in the regime explored in this figure.
-The findings on single-flagellated robot are similar to the study in Huang et al.~\cite{Huang2020}.
+The findings on the single-flagellated robot are similar to the study in Huang et al.~\cite{Huang2020}.

 \begin{Figure}

 \end{Figure}